jianlilab/jianlilab.github.io/_site/Document.md

 ### Myself:

-* fix the link problem
 * change font (instead of the default markdown font)

 * publication: add all publications
+* collaborator: add collaborator (after get the list)
 * members: picture (1 or 2), self introduction, lab alumni, a line of "interested in joining us? please see the part of join the lab", email, CV button, delete the twitter button
-* links: ask Jian Li if to include collaborators, or other links
+* change title on each page (include lab name or not)
 * private: to be completed in the future...
-* ​

 ---